junglesta/wherenodoctor/_posts/2016-01-02-yellow-pages.md

 Each subject in this list links to the section in the book.
 Page numbers are here if you need to refer to the book.

-The [Index of Medicines](#markdown-toc-index-of-medicines-in-the-green-pages) might be useful too.
+The [Index of Medicines in the Green Pages](#markdown-toc-index-of-medicines-in-the-green-pages) might be useful too.

 # A subjects